EvanForsythe/BB485/week05.md

 - **HINTS:**
    - Perform the following steps in order (these should each correspond to a block of code from the tutorial, but you may need to switch the order compared to how they're shown on the tutorial):
-      - Read in the tsv file and store as dataframe
+      - Read in the annotation file (tsv format) and store as dataframe
-      - Read in the CSV file and store as dictionary
+      - Read in the genome assembly file (fasta format) and store as dictionary
       - Loop through the tsv file (add an if statement inside of the for loop and print the DNA sequence from inside the if statement).
          - Here's what my print statement looked like: `print(seq_dict["Chr5"][temp_start:temp_stop])`